mcmillan/joshmcmillan.com/content/_index.md

 My most recent full-time role was as Chief Technology Officer at [Contact](https://contact.xyz).
 I built their software and technology team from the ground up.

 I also looked after iOS engineering at [Poolsuite](https://poolsuite.net), a summer-themed music platform.
-The app I built for them single-handedly[^poolsuite] was an [Apple Design Award](https://developer.apple.com/design/awards/) finalist in 2021.
+The app I built for them single-handedly was an [Apple Design Award](https://developer.apple.com/design/awards/) finalist in 2021.

 Prior to that, I helped build software for [Deliveroo](https://deliveroo.co.uk), [The Beano](https://beano.com), the [Government Digital Service](https://gov.uk), [Wonderbly](https://wonderbly.com), [Daisie](https://daisie.com), [Banked](https://banked.com), [Bricklane](https://bricklane.com) and the [BBC](https://bbc.co.uk), amongst [many others](https://www.linkedin.com/in/jshmc/).

 {{< titleWithEmoji "Say hello" "👋">}}

-If that's too full-on, or you'd like to get to know me better, say hello via email – I'm [josh@joshmcmillan.com](mailto:josh@joshmcmillan.com) – or you can send me a DM on Twitter, where I'm [@jshmc](https://twitter.com/jshmc).
+Get in touch via email – I'm [josh@joshmcmillan.com](mailto:josh@joshmcmillan.com) – or you can send me a DM on Twitter, where I'm [@jshmc](https://twitter.com/jshmc).